wonsunahn/CS1632_Summer2020/exercises/5/README.md

 ...
 ```

+Now let's try to break down that trace.
+A transition happens in the course of
+travering the program state space.
+Whenever there is a "choice" between one
+more program states, a transition is recorded with the selected choice.
+When
+is JPF presented with a choice?

+1. When it encounters Verify.getInt, it is presented with a range of user
+   inputs each of which represents a separate path that JPF can take.
+Same
+thing applies to all the other Verify APIs.

+1. When it encounters Random.nextInt, it is presented with a range of random
+   values that the random number generator can return, each of each again
+represents a different program state.

+1. When the program is multithreaded (parallel), JPF is also presented at each
+   instruction with a choice of whether to context switch and execute another
+thread.
+This is what transition #0 is.
+This is how JPF can exhaustively
+explore all thread interleavings.
+If you don't know what that means, don't
+worry about it.
+It is beyond the scope of this class.
+Feel free to ask if you
+are curious :).

+In the above trace, it is important to understand transitions #2 and #3.
+What
-What would be the first choice interval 0..3?
-It would be the Verify.getInt(0,
+would be transition #2 with choice interval 0..3?
+It would be the
+Verify.getInt(0, 3) that replaced the scan of user input.
+And according to the
-3), and in the trace it returned 0.
-What would be the second choice interval
+trace it returned 0 ("cur=0").
+What would be transition #3 with choice
-0..2?
-It would be the rand.nextInt(3) used to add randomness to the shooting
+interval 0..2?
+It would be the rand.nextInt(3) used to add randomness to the
-target, and in the trace it also returned 0.
-That should help you track down
+shooting target, and in the trace it also returned 0 ("cur=0").
+So it's the
+case where the user chose target 0 and the randomness of the shooting pulled
+the bullet to the left.
+What's on the left side of target 0?
+That should help
-the problem.
+you track down the problem.

 Once you fix these bugs, try running runJPF.bat one more time.
 Now that you
 have fixed the buggy state JPF runs for much longer.
 In fact, JPF is going to